 Our industry is highly competitive and subject to rapid change from the introduction of new products and technologies and other activities of industry participants.
 Our goal is to establish our solution as a standard of care for severe emphysema.
 Existing treatments include medical management, lung volume reduction surgery ("LVRS"), lung transplantation as well as other minimally invasive treatments.
 Some of our competitors have several competitive advantages, including established relationships with pulmonologists who commonly treat patients with emphysema, significantly greater name recognition and significantly greater sales and marketing resources.
 In addition to competing for market share, we also compete against these companies for personnel, including qualified sales and other personnel that are necessary to grow our business.
 Certain of our competitors may challenge our intellectual property, may develop additional competing or superior technologies and processes and compete more aggressively and sustain that competition over a longer period of time than we could.
-In addition to existing competitors, other companies may acquire or in-license competitive products and could directly compete with us.
-We must continue to successfully compete in light of our competitors' existing and future products and related pricing and their resources to successfully market to the physicians who use our products.
+In addition to existing competitors, other companies may acquire or in-license competitors' existing and future products and related pricing and their resources to successfully market to the physicians who use our products.